-Healthy and matured fresh leaf samples of A. wilkesiana were collected from the horticulture garden of Babcock University, Ilishan Remo, Ogun state in May 2011 and Identified by a botanist from the botanical unit of the same institution.
+Fresh leaf samples of A. wilkesianawere collected from the horticulture garden of Babcock University, Ilishan Remo, Ogun State (Nigeria) in May 2011.
+The plant was identified at the botanical unit and assigned the voucher number busst20.
+It was then deposited at the herbarium of the same institution.
 The leaves were thoroughly rinsed twice in running tap water and then in sterile water before being air-dried for 2weeks.
 The dried leaves were ground into fine texture using an electric blender, then stored in sealed and labeled sterilized glass container.

-The test organisms used were obtained from the Department of Medical Laboratory Sciences, Benjamin Carson's (Snr) College of Medicine, Babcock University, Ilisan-Remo, Ogun state.
+The test organisms used were obtained from the Department of Medical Laboratory Sciences, Benjamin Carson's (Snr) College of Medicine, Babcock University, Ilisan-Remo, OgunState.